tobihol/zotero-mas-metadata/README.md

 # Zotero MAS MetaData

-A Zotero plugin for adding Microsoft Academic Search (MAS) metadata.
+A [Zotero](https://github.com/zotero/zotero.git) plugin that uses the Academic Search Api provided by the Project Academic Knowledge from Microsoft to add more metadata to Zotero.
 Currently only adds citation counts to the extra field of items in Zotero.
+This will be extended upon in future versions.

-You need to generate an api key for the Microsoft Academic Search API to use this plugin.
+You need to generate an api key for the Microsoft Academic Search (MAS) API to use this plugin.
 Further information: https://msr-apis.portal.azure-api.net/docs/services/academic-search-api/.

 This plugin is based in part on [Zotero Google Scholar Citations](https://github.com/MaxKuehn/zotero-scholar-citations.git) and [Zotero DOI Manager](https://github.com/bwiernik/zotero-shortdoi).